Chronicles of Barsetshire: As a series

 The Chronicles of Barsetshire are widely regarded as Anthony Trollope's most famous literary works.
 In 1867, following the release of The Last Chronicle of Barset, a writer for The Examiner called these novels "the best set of sequels in our literature".
 Even today, these works remain his most popular.
-Modern critic Arthur Pollard writes; "Trollope is and will remain best known for his Barsetshire series", while P. D. Edwards offers a similar insight; "During his own lifetime, and for long afterwards, his reputation rested chiefly on the Barsetshire novels".
+Modern critic Arthur Pollard writes: "Trollope is and will remain best known for his Barsetshire series", while P. D. Edwards offers a similar insight: "During his own lifetime, and for long afterwards, his reputation rested chiefly on the Barsetshire novels".

 Despite a series not initially being intended, few have argued against the importance of appreciating each novel as part of the Chronicles of Barsetshire.
 As R. C. Terry writes, "the ironies embedded in the novel achieve their full effect only when one considers the entire Barsetshire series".
 Mary Poovey suggests that even before they were formally published as a series, reviewers understood their collective value.
 As The Examiner (1867) wrote, "the public should have these Barsetshire novels extant, not only as detached works, but duly bound, lettered, and bought as a connected series".

 Discussion has also surrounded the extent to which Trollope’s literary prowess is displayed throughout the Chronicles of Barsetshire.
 R.C.
-Terry argues that the series does "not reveal all of Trollope’s skills" while A. O. J. Cockshut similarly believes it is "simple in conception" and "not fully characteristic of his genius".
+Terry argues that the series does "not reveal all of Trollope’s skills" while A. O. J. Cockshut believes it is "simple in conception" and "not fully characteristic of his genius".
 However, in his response to Cockshut, Miguel Ángel Pérez Pérez argues that "Trollope disguises many of his own opinions" throughout the series, and therefore they "are not so simple in conception, since they allow for different readings".